 The second differentiating factor is the number of quality stages a translation undergoes.
 Typically, there can be up to four, depending on the value of the content.
 The fewer the quality stages, the lower the cost and the quicker the turnaround.

-The anticipated number of rounds of client feedback should be included in the cost, as should project management time – someone has to orchestrate the translation and communicate with the various stakeholders.
+You should include anticipated costs for the number of client feedback rounds and total project management time for facilitating the translation and stakeholder communication involved.
 Not all agencies are upfront about this fee, so be sure to request that PM time is accounted for in the quote.

 4) Translation Memory and glossary updates

-Another key consideration is the updating of TMs and glossaries, should you have these tools in place.
-To be effective, they need to be updated with every project.
-This takes time to do properly, so it should be factored into the costs of each project.
+TM and glossary maintenance is another thing to keep in mind, should you have these tools in place.
+To be effective, they need time to be updated with every project, which should thus be factored into the project’s total cost.

-This is a key question for any translation project – even simple, transactional content should be translated well.
-Poor language can have a negative impact on your company – inaccuracies can even have legal ramifications – and more often than not, a poor job will need to be revised later on, costing time and money.
+Any translation project – even simple, transactional content should be translated well.
+Poor language can have a negative impact on your company, inaccuracies can even have legal ramifications and more often than not, a poor job requires revisions later on, costing more time and money.

-When it comes to selecting linguists, it’s also important to select them according to their compatibility with your brand voice.
-Our ‘How to capture brand personality abroad’ blog provides some important insight on this matter.
+It’s also important to select them according to their compatibility with your brand voice.

-Cost per word may seem like a simple solution to working out translation charges, but it’s simply not.
-If you want to receive a quality end result, you’ll need much more information than cost per word is able to give you.
-By having an honest conversation with your partner agency at the outset of your project, you can make sure that everyone is on the same page and your expectations are met.
+Cost per word may seem like a simple solution to working out translation charges, but ultimately, it leaves out crucial information for determining translation value and producing quality results.
+Having an honest conversation with your partner agency at the start of your project allows you to set expectations so that everyone is on the same page.